getcursor/cursor/README.md

 ### Advanced

-Interested in working on Cursor remotely?
+Interested in getting paid to work on Cursor remotely?
 Feel free to reach out to hiring@cursor.so.